nowshedalamchowdhuryrahat/movie-recommender/README.md

 **Rahat** — Computer Science Student

-Built as a portfolio project for graduate school application.
+Built as a portfolio project.